ipeacocks/cv-app/app/README.md

 ## CV app

-This directory contains simple CV app.
+This directory contains one-page CV app.

 Written on: